dagster-io/dagster/examples/experimental/manifests_tutorial/high_level_dsl/README.md

 2. `create_from_manifest`.
 Given a manifest object, return an instance of the executable.
 3. `execute`: Implement the `execute` method of `AssetGraphExecutable` as normal.

+_Note: I bet we could get this down to two methods with generics._

 Now that we have this class and imported it into `HighLevelDSLManifestFactory` we are good to go.
 This use can opt into this executable with `kind: bespoke_elt` in the manifest file.
 Pretty cool!

 Now that we have our manifest factory set up,

 ## Manifest Source

+Last let's the manifest source.
+We want to control the file layout.
+In this case we want the file name to determine the default group for any artifacts in that file:

 ```python
 from pathlib import Path